-Key Words: family literacy programs, literacy development, critical literacy, parents, children, siblings, early childhood, deficit theory, storybook reading, writing, websites, families, communities, Canada, Internet, first teacher
+Key Words: family literacy programs, literacy development, critical literacy, parents, children, siblings, early childhood, deficit theory, storybook reading, writing, websites, families, communities, Canada, Internet, first teacher family literacy programs in Canada.

-The purpose of this study was to analyze how families and literacy are represented (or portrayed) in the texts on websites that advertise and promote family literacy programs in Canada.
 Given the promotion of family literacy programs in most western countries and the increasing availability of and accessibility to the Internet, we believe it is timely and important to investigate what information about families and about literacy is being conveyed through this medium.
 The following questions guided the study: